Heteromeles: Distribution and habitat

 It is native to extreme southwest Oregon, California, and the Baja California Peninsula.

 Toyon is a prominent component of the coastal sage scrub plant community, and is a part of drought-adapted chaparral and mixed oak woodland habitats.
 It is also known by the common names Christmas berry and California holly.

 Ecology

-The plants are visited by butterflies, and have a mild, hawthorn-like scent.
-The fruit are consumed by birds, including mockingbirds, American robins, cedar waxwings and hermit thrushes.
-Mammals including coyotes and bears also eat and disperse the pomes.
+Mature toyon fruit is eaten by many wildlife species, especially birds.
+The fruit are consumed by California quail, mockingbirds, band-tailed pigeons, American robins, cedar waxwings, hermit thrushes and raccoons.
+The tall shrub communities in which toyons grow also provide nesting and hiding cover for birds and small mammals.
+The plants are visited frequently by butterflies.

+Toyon persists in the fire-prone chaparral environment with vigorous resprouting: seeds are destroyed in fire and the plant requires fire free periods for successful seedling establishment and population expansion.